Many thanks to our Funders & Sponsors

 As Canada’s largest community foundation, Vancouver Foundation is dedicated to creating healthy, vibrant and livable communities across BC.
 Since 1943, our donors have created 1,800 endowment funds and together we have distributed more than $1 billion to charities.
 From arts and culture to the environment, health and social development, education, medical research and more, we exist to make meaningful and lasting improvements to communities in BC.
 To find out more, visit their Vancouver Foundation, Facebook page and follow them on Twitter.

-WePress is grateful to have received an Arts-Based Community Development grant through its partnership with the Powell Street Festival Society, for our Create and Share Community Sketchbook Project + Exhibit project.
+WePress is grateful to have received funding through the BC Arts Council’s Arts-Based Community Development and Community Arts Development programs for our projects.
 Since 2001, the Government of British Columbia has allocated $658 million in support of the province’s arts and culture community.

 Many thanks to our Partners & Supporters